MDReal32/app-generator/README.md

 And make all it with best practice rules.
 If you want see any other technology which didn't have in list let me know.

-## Help
+## Help to me
-For Help or feedback you can create an issue in [GitHub](https://github.com/MDReal32/app-generator/issues/new) or Fork this project
+For Help or feedback you can create an issue in [GitHub](https://github.com/MDReal32/app-generator/issues/new) or [Fork this project](https://github.com/MDReal32/app-generator)